BumbleBebis/di-workshop-01-intro-to-p5/README.md

 **Can you guess what the `function setup() {` part does?
 What happens if you change the name of setup?**

+It literally sets up the canvas. when you change the name the canvas doesnt get created and there is a blank page.

 Look at this line:

 ```js